-Boston itself
+Boston

 Let's take a second to explain how Boston itself is set up, because unless you're from what we call the GBA (Greater Boston Area), this may be a little complicated.
-Check out the map on the right: this series of blobs smushed together is the GBA, and each individual blob is a neighborhood within Boston (if it's light green) or a city outside of Boston (if it's dark green).
-All the lighter green neighborhoods are what is considered to be Boston proper, and all the cities in the darker green is "Boston," meaning you can call it Boston, but it isn't technically.
-So our campus (indicated by the red star) is in the city of Newton, but just a quick jaunt away from Boston.
-Make sense?
+Check out the map below: this series of blobs smushed together is the GBA, and each individual blob is a neighborhood within

+Boston (if it's light green) or a city outside of Boston (if it's dark green).
+All the lighter green neighborhoods are what is considered to be Boston proper, and all the cities in the darker green are "Boston," meaning you can call it Boston, but it isn't technically.
+So our campus (indicated by the red star) is in the city of Newton, which is just a quick jaunt away from Boston.